St. Louis, MO

 Since hundreds of injuries and many deaths have been reported to the FDA, the agency has announced it will propose new, risk-based enforcement priorities to protect consumers from potentially harmful, unproven homeopathic drugs.
 According to the FDA, homeopathic medicines have brought more than $3 billion to the industry, but it is largely unregulated.
 As a result, the FDA has vowed to take a more serious look at the processes and take steps to prevent other individuals from being injured in the way many infants were due to Hyland’s Baby Teething Tablets.

-December 21, 2017 - This week, the Food & Drug Administration (FDA) announced they will begin to crack down on the dangerous homeopathic medicine industry.
+In December 2017, the Food & Drug Administration (FDA) announced they will begin to crack down on the dangerous homeopathic medicine industry.
 This a welcome announcement to the many who criticize the industry for producing products that could be contaminated with dangerous ingredients, such as infant teething tablets containing belladonna, or selling products that are designed to treat serious conditions in lieu of medically approved products that will treat the illness.

 In recent years homeopathic medicinal products have come under fire for being unsafe and unhelpful.
 In the past ten years, Hyland’s has sold infant teething tablets that contained unsafe amounts of the toxic, but natural, chemical, belladonna.
 In 2016, there were reports of more than 400 injuries and 10 deaths allegedly caused by the teething tablets.